Sequal32/yourcontrols/Readme.md

 ## Troubleshooting
 ### Missing DLL
 Install [Microsoft Visual C++ 2015 Redistributable Update 3 RC](https://www.microsoft.com/en-us/download/details.aspx?id=52685) to resolve this.
+### Connection Timed Out
+A connection to the server could not be established.
+Follow the steps for port forwarding and verifying your IP and forwarded port as described above.

 ### Discord
 I've created a [discord](https://discord.gg/ywb7paY) for anybody seeking support for this program.